-BY JONATHAN VALANIA It’s hard to believe there’s been 10 albums since 1996′s Beautiful Freak and the song “Novocaine For The Soul” — a three minute and eight second fever dream for the ears — that started it all.
+BY JONATHAN VALANIA It’s hard to believe there’s been 10 albums since 1996’s Beautiful Freak and the song “Novocaine For The Soul” — a three minute and eight second fever dream for the ears — that started it all.
 (Key line: “Life is white and I am black/Jesus and his lawyer are coming back”) And yet here we are.
 For the uninitiated, Eels is essentially Mark Everett’s one-man band of joy.
 Comfort and joy.
 And Beefheart-ian electro-shock pop.
 Think of it as mental dance music for the heavily medicated and Mark Everett is the white-suited John Travolta of the soul.
 What does that even mean?
-Who knows.
-But if you have to ask you’ll never know.
-More importantly, The Eels are coming to World Cafe Live on Saturday March 2nd in support of the just-released and aptly-titled Wonderful, Glorious.
-Recently we got Everett, aka E., on the horn to talk about, among other things, “Strawberry Fields Forever,” Kurt Vonnegut, being black in 20th Century America and the untimely death of his entire family.
+If you have to ask you’ll never know.
+More importantly, The Eels are coming to the Kewswick Theater on Friday in support of the just-released The Cautionary Tales of Mark Oliver Everett.
+We got Everett, aka e., on the horn to talk about, among other things, “Strawberry Fields Forever,” Kurt Vonnegut, being black in 20th Century America and the untimely death of his entire family.
 For real.

 PHAWKER: Alright, here’s a hypothetical.
 You wake up in the middle of the night and your house is on fire, and you only have time to grab one album, which is it?